wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.0.1 =
+* The wrong files were uploaded on 2.0.
+This is the correct version.
+Please upgrade.

 = 2.0 =
 * It's now also possible to set rates for states